blog posts

 Today, the following three protocols are used when implementing SAN networks.

-- Fiber Channel over Ethernet: The Ethernet Fiber Channel (FCoE) protocol works like iSCSI because it puts an FC frame into the Ethernet datagram.
-This protocol also uses the IP Ethernet network to transmit data.
+• Fiber Channel over Ethernet: The Ethernet Fiber Channel (FCoE) protocol works like iSCSI because it inserts an FC frame into the Ethernet datagram.
+This protocol also transmits data over the IP Ethernet network.

 How does SAN work?